sensebox/senseBox_Eye/examples/camera/README.md

 Requires version 3.0.7 of the BSP for face detection and recognition (newer versions dont include the model zoo anymore).
 Dont forget to adjust the Wifi credentials.

+### CameraWebServer
+Same as CameraWebServer but with custom edge impulse model instead of face detection.
+Streaming is broken, only capturing single frames possible.

 ### camera-display
 Continuously print current camera image on the display.